-Elevate your educational training and experience in the field of nutrition with advanced coursework that enhances your knowledge, skills, and confidence and prepares you to take the next step in your career.
-Throughout our intensive, two-semester master’s degree you will receive focused guidance from experienced mentors, be challenged to think critically, and gain experience in applied research and science communicaton.
+Elevate your educational training and experience in the field of nutrition with advanced coursework that enhances your knowledge, skills and confidence and prepares you to take the next step in your career.
+Throughout the intensive, two-semester master’s degree in nutrition at UNH, you will receive focused guidance from experienced mentors, be challenged to think critically and gain experience in applied research and science communication.

 Credit Hours: 32 | Courses: 10 | Program Length: 1 year